Royal London Militia: Ceremonial

-The Acts of 1794 and 1795 that formed the East and West Regiments safeguarded the right of the former London Trained Bands to march through the city with colours flying, bands playing, and bayonets fixed.
+The City of London Militia Act 1794 (34 Geo.
+3. c.
+81) and the City of London Militia Act 1795 (35 Geo.
+3. c.
+27) that formed the East and West Regiments safeguarded the right of the former London Trained Bands to march through the city with colours flying, bands playing, and bayonets fixed.
 This privilege was also enjoyed by the 7th Royal Fusiliers.

-Uniforms & Insignia
+Uniforms and insignia

 The regiment's uniform was red with blue facings, usually associated with 'Royal' regiments, but which the London Militia had adopted at some stage in its history and was officially acknowledged in 1795, before the 'Royal' title was conferred in 1804.

 The badge was the Coat of arms of the City of London, including the motto Domine dirige nos ('Lord direct us').
 On the Shako (and later helmet) plates, and the officers' shoulder-belt plates, this badge was displayed within a wreath of oak leaves.
 The officers' Coatee (and later tunic) buttons displayed the arms on a shield within a crowned circle, the whole superimposed on a cut star.
 Once the regiment became part of the Royal Fusiliers it adopted that regiment's badge and insignia.